ryanbressler/CloudForest/README.md

 numerical / categorical data with missing values.
 These include:

 * Breiman and Cutler's Random Forest for Classification and Regression
-* Adaptive Boosting (AdaBoost) Classification and Regression
+* Adaptive Boosting (AdaBoost) Classification
 * Gradient Boosting Tree Regression
 * Entropy and Cost driven classification
 * L1 regression
 * Feature selection with artificial contrasts
-* Proximity and model structure analysis
 * Methods for Classification on Unbalanced Data
 * Methods for learning from data with lots of noisy features.
+* Preliminary implementation of density forests
+* Proximity and affinity analysis of random forests suitable for manifold learning

 CloudForest has been optimized to minimize memory use, allow multi-core and multi-machine learning with and perform especially well learning from categorical features with a small number of class labels.
 This includes binary data and genomic variant data which may have class labels like "reference", "heterozygous", "homozygous".